PushPress/fastify-app-template/README.md

 - The `/api` folder contains the api service, which should be primarily responsible for handling incoming requests and delegating to other services.
 - The `/worker` folder contains the worker service, which should be responsible for handling long running tasks.
+- The `/web` folder serves a vite react app at the root route as a static file.
+By default the web service also registers the API routes but it can be configured to only serve the app in the SPA folder.
 - `monolith` runs both the api and worker services in the same process, which is useful for simpler apps that dont need to scale workers or APIs indpendently

+# React App

+The fastify app template supports Web UIs from simple components to minimize initial complexity and maximize extensibility.
+Fastify efficiently serves static html through the `@fastify/static` plugin.
+The template comes pre-built with a single page react app built with [vite](https://vite.dev), but any html file will work.

 ## OpenAPI Docs